 - An aged roof that requires replacement; a roof will typically last 20-30 years

-When any of these issues compromise the roof’s integrity, it can leak water into your business if there is precipitation or inclement weather.
+Furthermore, when any of these issues compromise the roof’s integrity, it can leak water into your business if there is precipitation or inclement weather.

 How to Detect a Leak in Your Commercial Roof